dscham/WillBot/README.md

 # WillBot
-A bot to to rule them all.
+A bot to rule them all.

+The main functionality of this project is crawling through the websites (in our case Willhaben and Immowelt) and scrapping all the relevant data we would like to see.
+Scope of this project is to scrape basic information of each real estate based on the requirement person using this bot chooses (specific price, size, room count).

 ## Instructions for running the Project
 We used Selenium to scrape the websites for the search results.